easybuilders/easybuild/docs/Manipulating_dependencies.rst

 the software being installed.

 Note that if a specific toolchain is specified for a particular dependency, EasyBuild will stick to using it, even when instructed to use minimal toolchains.
+Also note that as of v3.0, if no easyconfig exists to resolve a dependency using the default toolchain EasyBuild will search for the dependency using a compatible subtoolchain (the difference being that the search order is from the top of the toolchain hierarchy to the bottom).

 .. _minimal_toolchains_dummy: